andrei-popa88/url/docs/usage.rst

     )

+At the time of this writing the parser supports 4 schemes: FTP, HTTPS, HTTP, and MAILTO

 Builder
 -------

 The Builder.php class is the entry point for modifying a url or simply creating one from scratch.
-If you choose to build from an existing url you must pass it a Scheme instance with the appropriate scheme.
+If you choose to build from an existing url you must pass it a Parser instance with the appropriate scheme.

+At the time of this writing the Builder supports 4 schemes: FTP, HTTPS, HTTP, and MAILTO

 .. code-block:: php